lanl/benchmarks/doc/sphinx/01_branson/branson.rst

 Branson Strong Scaling Performance on Crossroads 200M particles

-Power9+V100
+Sierra
 ------------

-Throughput performance of Branson on Power9+V100 is provided within the following table and figure.
+Throughput performance of Branson on Sierra is provided within the following table and figure.

-.. csv-table:: Branson Throughput Performance on Power9+V100
+.. csv-table:: Branson Throughput Performance on Sierra
    :file: gpu.csv
    :align: center
    :widths: 10, 10